 Some examples of social entrepreneurship include companies such as Cuddle + Kind, where they feed children and give jobs to women in impoverished countries.
-Boombas is another example of a company that started to help provide socks to those in need of them.
+Boombas, as mentioned above, is also an example of a company that started to help provide socks to those in need of them.
 Every time they sell a pair of socks, they donate a pair.

 Why Type Matters

 Understanding what kind of entrepreneur you are helps you know what your strengths and weaknesses are.
 There are dozens of ways to define a business owner.
 The ones above are some of the most common models of company structure.
 What do you relate most to and how can you apply your knowledge toward growing a thriving organization?

 For many small business owners, they’ll start with one type of entrepreneurship and grow into another.
 The ability to adapt and find agility can be the difference between success and failure.